pudly/schmopera-hugo/content/articles/tales-from-stage-management.md

 ---
-title: Tales from stage management
+title: "Tales from stage management"
 ---

 ## What’s your favourite part about stage managing for opera?